 Several ways to access the Event Analysis view are available in Version 11.1.

-To access the Event Analysis view directly:
+To begin an investigation in the Event Analysis view using direct access:

 - Go to INVESTIGATE > Event Analysis.